 Patch index is an internal optimization in darcs. darcs uses patch index to quickly identify the patches that modified a given file.
 This is especially useful for the commands

-Patch index is created when a new repository is created (either by
+Patch index is created when running

-optimize enable-patch-index or
+optimize enable-patch-index is explicitely run).

 If patch index is enabled, it is automatically updated and used.